RogerSelwyn/O365-HomeAssistant/README.md

     * Manually - Copy [these files](https://github.com/RogerSelwyn/O365-HomeAssistant/tree/master/custom_components/o365) to custom_components/o365/.
 2. Add o365 configuration to configuration.yaml using the [Configuration example](#configuration-example) below.
 3. Restart your Home Assistant instance.
-   **Note:** if Home Assistant gives the error "module not found", try restarting home assistant once more.
+   **Note:** if Home Assistant gives the error "module not found", try restarting Home Assistant once more.
 4. A persistent notification will be shown in the Notifications panel of your HA instance.
 Follow the instructions on this notification (or see [Authentication](#authentication)) to establish the link between this integration and the Azure app
     * A persistent token will be created in the hidden directory config/.O365-token-cache
     * The o365_calendars_<account_name>.yaml (or o365_calendars.yaml for secondary configuration method) will be created under the config directory